iubcojay/SurdCRL/README.md

 # SurdCRL

-The code is currently being organized and will be open-sourced soon.
-Thank you for your interest!
+The model demo testing scripts can be found in the debug folder.
+Currently, we have debugged the two stages of SurdCRL on UniformerV2.
+Additional training scripts and debugging scripts for other baselines will be uploaded soon.
+Stay tuned!